 Sydney Living Museum’s Michael Lech, Curator of the exhibition said “Best’s ability to transform space through colour has rarely been matched.
 Her work, once seen, was seldom forgotten.”

-Marion Hall Best: Interiors celebrates modernism in Australia and the renewed public interest in its bold, simple, aesthetic.
+Marion Hall Best: Interiors celebrated modernism in Australia and the renewed public interest in its bold, simple, aesthetic.